THINC Lab is an inclusive space that supports collaborative, interdisciplinary, and digital humanities research at the University of Guelph.

 THINC Lab is located on the 2nd floor of the McLaughlin Library and provides workstations and seats for about twenty people, several computer stations, and several large monitors for projecting from laptops.
 It provides a home for research, training, collaboration, for the DH@Guelph DigiCafé, DigiDo series, and other related events.

-THINC Lab is available to be booked for events supporting interdisciplinary, collaborative, and digital humanities research at Guelph.
-Please contact us at firstname.lastname@example.org.
+THINC Lab is available to be booked over the lunch hour or outside of regular working hours for events supporting interdisciplinary, collaborative, and digital humanities research at Guelph.
+Please contact us at email@example.com.